grawk/nemo-mobile-example/README.md

 2. To run the example in this repo, you'll need to change permissions on the MobileSafari.app used in the simulator.
 See here: http://ios-driver.github.io/ios-driver/?page=safari

+3. Clone and install this repo: `$ git clone https://github.com/grawk/nemo-mobile-example.git; cd nemo-mobile-example; npm install;`

-3. Look in index.js, and note the two hard-coded paths (for the ios-driver jar and the MobileSafari.app folder).
+4. Look in index.js, and note the two hard-coded paths (for the ios-driver jar and the MobileSafari.app folder).
 Make sure these accurately reflect your filesystem

-4. As long as you've run `npm install` you should be able now to run the script by using `node index.js`
+4. Run using `node index.js`

 Here is the good stuff!